I’ve taken an 80/20 hatchet to Roundtable. Radical alterations, re-inventions.

 I have many, many Roundtable and coaching members who have achieved levels of freedom and autonomy that very, very few attain.

-Ben Morris, founder of Kristalytics, has a wife, a four-year-old son, a home in Austin Texas, another home in Aspen Colorado, loves his work passionately (if you get him started, he won’t stop talking about it for three hours) with generous freedom to go where he wants to go and do what he wants to do.
+Ben Morris, founder of Kristalytics, has a wife, a young son, a home in Austin Texas, another home in Aspen Colorado, loves his work passionately (if you get him started, he won’t stop talking about it for three hours) with generous freedom to go where he wants to go and do what he wants to do.

 In the last ten years, not only have I built a very good business and platform but have also adopted two kids from China, written five books, and launched a technology prize with judges from Harvard, Oxford and MIT.

 Three weeks ago, I was at Oxford meeting with world-class scientists, discussing coming revolutions in genomics, AI and quantum computing.